 This led to the 2004 study, in which researchers showed that animals given propranolol "forgot" about a learned trauma.
 However (I also talked about it here), these results have proved particularly difficult to reproduce.
 But they paved the way for the Cambridge team to study.

 The current study

-In the presentation made to the conference 2021 dell 'European College of Neuropsychopharmacology (ECNP), Dr Amy Pelton and her team explained the basics and goal of their study.
-"Researchers have found that a particular protein can be used as a brain marker to indicate whether emotional memories can be changed or forgotten," the press release read.
+In the presentation made to the conference 2021 dell 'European College of Neuropsychopharmacology (ECNP), Dr Amy Pelton and her team explained the basics and purpose of their study.
+"Researchers have found that a particular protein can be used as a brain marker to indicate whether emotional memories can be changed or forgotten," she reads in the press release.